EmilAndreasyan/Travista-frontend/notes.md

 Once your app is complete, fill out this checklist.

-list countries
+- list countries
-when clicked on country, should display list of cities with name, description user should be able to like, rate, leave a comment, CRUD city when clicked on city, should diplay list of sightseengs user should be able to like, rate, leave a comment, CRUD sightseengs
+- when clicked on country, should display list of cities with name, description
+- user should be able to like, rate, leave a comment, CRUD city
+- when clicked on city, should diplay list of sightseings
+- user should be able to like, rate, leave a comment, CRUD sightseengs

-questoions:
+- add wish list for cities and/or countries
+- add rating for cities and/or countries
+- add user login/signup page

+questions:
 - Routing in React, switch, routerProp, match.url, useRouteMatch, useParams
 - fetches countryId/cities, but not all cities from Navbar